Hesperian Health Guides

 - urinary tract infections.
 See Difficulties with Urinating (in development).

 - sexually transmitted infections such as chlamydia, gonorrhea, and syphilis.
-See Genital Problems and Infections (in development).
+See Sexually Transmitted Infections.

 To know if a particular medicine is safe in pregnancy and during breastfeeding, ask an experienced health worker, check the medicines pages at the end of this chapter, or look in other medicine guidebooks.
 If a medicine that is needed is unsafe, there is usually another medicine that can be used instead.